 - If claims made in the first 14 days of your policy will be honoured

-- If your home emergency cover is invalidated should your home be unoccupied for longer than a month
+- If your home policy is invalidated should your home be unoccupied for longer than a month

 - The price of the policy